 Psoriasis is a physically and mentally challenging diagnosis.
 While you can’t control if you develop psoriasis, managing your lifestyle can help keep flair-ups at bay.
 Susan Mason, DO, UnityPoint Health, explains psoriasis types, treatment options and risk factors.

 There are many psoriasis types, each with a unique appearance and often showcasing in different areas of the body.
+Below describes some of the types and what each type of psoriasis looks like.

 - Plaque psoriasis.
 By far the most common form of the disorder.
 It appears on the scalp, back of the elbows, top of knees and on the back.
 It leads to red swollen spots and patches on the skin in varying shapes and sizes from very small to large areas of the body.